prolincur/disable-js-log/README.md

 # disable-js-log

-A simple utility to disable console logs in JavaScript applicaiton
+A simple utility to disable console logs in JavaScript application

 #### Install